-The draft plan and an online comment form will also be available on the City website through June 30th, 2017.
-During June and July, the draft plan will be presented to two City of Fort Collins citizen boards (Parks and Recreation Board and Land Conservation & Stewardship Board) and the Larimer County Open Lands Advisory Board.
+The draft plan and an online comment form were available on the City website through July 15th, 2017.
+During June and July, the draft plan was presented to two City of Fort Collins citizen boards (Parks and Recreation Board and Land Conservation & Stewardship Board) and the Larimer County Open Lands Advisory Board.